Rayan25062011/C-/README.md

 The C- programming language version 0.3.5

 ## Why
-C- is a language heavily inspired by C, python, and java, but simpler.
+C- is a language heavily inspired by C++, python, and java, but simpler.

 # Why should you use it
 Tired of C?
 Use ***C-***!